 Poop (you know... for science)

-It's been an ongoing process to keep my facts in check and meticulously keep records, but so far, I've been able to accomplish a whole lot more and achieve greater health with focused lifestyle interventions.
+It's been an ongoing process to keep my facts in check and meticulously keep records, but so far, I've been able to achieve greater health with focused lifestyle interventions.
 I now attribute skin problems to stress, diet, hormones, and self-care practices.
 Treating bacterial infection is like addressing a symptom but not the root cause of skin problems.

 Through advances in epigenetics and improvements in our understanding of how environmental factors alter gene expression, the antibiotic revolution is giving way to the probiotic revolution.
 It's time to treat our bodies like the ecosystems they are.